TailorShift/IaC/documentation.md

 ### Architecture overview

-Our architecture is covering 3 zones through we data is flowing:
+Our architecture is covering 3 zones through which the data flows:

 * The PoS Edge device(s)
 * The backoffice(s)